RobTillaart/SRF05/README.md

 ## Description

+This library implements a API for a PING type of sensor.
+It is expected to work for quite a range of them.
+THe current version of the library only uses the SRF04 compatibility mode which uses a separate TRIGGER and ECHO pin.
+It does not (yet) implement the SRF05 mode in which TRIGGER and ECHO are the same.

-The library allows to adjust to the speed of sound (sos).
+An important feature of this library is that it allows to adjust to the speed of sound (SOS).
-Reasons to use a different value are temperature, humidity, type of gas, composition etc.
+Reasons to use a different value for the speed of sound is that it varies depending on temperature, humidity, composition of the air, air pressure, other type of gas, etc.

-Default value for the speed of sound is set to 340 m/s. (~15°C)
+Default value for the speed of sound is set to 340 m/s. (air, ~15°C, sea level pressure)

 Since the version 0.2.0 the library has an interpolation formula to calculate the speed of sound given a temperature and humidity.

-The library has several ways to improve the quality of the measurements.
+The library has several ways to adjust / improve the quality of the measurements.
-E.g. by taking the average or the median of multiple readings.
+E.g. by taking the average or the median of multiple readings, there will be less noise.
-This can be set with the mode commands.
+This can be set with the different mode commands.

 The library allows to set a correction factor to compensate for the timing of the **pulseIn()** function.
 This has in the end the same effect as changing the speed of sound however it is technically more correct to keep the two separated.

-Note the library only uses the SRF04 compatibility mode (dual pin) and not the SRF05 (single pin for trigger and echo) yet.

 #### Effect temperature and humidity